$240 Find Cheap Flights from New York to Sweden

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from New York to Sweden, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

-To get a below average price on the flight from New York to Sweden, you should book around 3 weeks before departure, which saves you about 20% compared to booking last minute.
+To get a below average price on the flight from New York to Sweden, you should book around 1 week before departure.
 For the absolute cheapest price, our data suggests you should book 13 weeks before departure.

 Good to know